gokulraviteja/Iris-RestDesign/README.md

 How to run:

-1) Start Mongo, Cassandra(at 29042) setups locally
+1) Start Mongo, Cassandra(at 29042) setups locally( also create Store db and Store keyspace in mongo and cassandra)
 2) go build
 3) ./iris-rest